edibegovic/SecurityPrivacy/report/report_private.md

 As we have not used any perturbative anonymization methods and neither voting locations nor any the party variable was suppressed, we can therefore perform a Chi-squared test on votes for each party by voting type.

-"private_dataB.xlsx" or "anonymized_data.csv", is separated into two data frames, one containing e-voters and another containing in person voters.
+"private_dataB.xlsx" or "anonymized_data.csv", is separated into two data frames, one containing e-vote and another containing in person voters.

 The votes for each party, Green and Red, are then summed for each voting location.
 A Chi-squared test is then performed on the summed values from the sample and the totals from the population, "public_data_resultsB.xlsx".

 ###### B)

-Using "private_dataB.xlsx" or "anonymized_data.csv" we separate this into two data frames, one containing e-voters and another containing in person voters.
+Using "private_dataB.xlsx" or "anonymized_data.csv" we separate this into two data frames, one containing *evote* and another containing in person voters.
 The sum of votes for the Red and the Green party in each data frame are calculated.
-We can now calculate the ratio of Red and Green party votes for each voting method.
-The ratio of in person and e-votes are then compared.
-If either method leans more than 10% either side of the other then we consider it a significant difference.
+A statistical method, like the T-test, can then be applied or a more naïve approach can be taken by just comparing the ratio of in person and e-votes and setting a significant difference standard.

 ###### C)

-The demographic factors used are "sex","zip","citizenship","marital_status" and "party" for the original dataset and xx xx x xx xx for the anonymized dataset.
+The demographic factors used are "sex","zip","citizenship","marital_status" and "party" for the original dataset , "private_dataB.xlsx", and the anonymized dataset, "anonymized_data.csv" .
 For each dataset we follow the same steps as in B, separate them into two data frames, one containing e-voters and another containing in person voters.
 These two data fames are then further split along demographic lines.
-Using "private_dataB.xlsx" or "" we separate this into two data frames, one containing e-voters and another containing in person voters.
-The parties in the data frame are then converted into integer representations.
+Using "private_dataB.xlsx" or "anonymized_data.csv" we separate this into two data frames, one containing e-voters and another containing in person voters.
+These two data frames can be further subdivided into the demographic factors to be assessed.
+A statistical method, like the T-test, can then be applied or a more naïve approach can be taken by just comparing the ratio of in person and e-votes and setting a significant difference standard.